-During the three months ended March 31, 2020, the World Health Organization declared COVID-19 to be a pandemic.
+In March 2020, the World Health Organization declared COVID-19 to be a pandemic.
 Responses to the spread of COVID-19 have resulted in a sudden decline in economic activity and resulted in a significant increase in economic uncertainty.
 In addition, oil prices have declined dramatically due to the global oil price war and decline in demand due to COVID-19.
 These events have resulted in a volatile and challenging economic environment which has adversely affected the Company's operational results and financial position.
 The current challenging economic climate may have significant adverse impacts on NuVista including, but not exclusively:

-- material declines in revenue and cash flows; - declines in revenue and operating activities could result in increased impairment charges, and restrictions in lending agreements and reduced capital programs; - increased risk of non-performance by NuVista's purchasers which could materially increase the risk of non-payment of accounts receivable and customer defaults; and - if the situation continues for prolonged periods it could have a material impact on profitability, liquidity, and in the longer term could risk the ability to continue as a going concern for exploration and production companies, including NuVista.
+- · material declines in revenue and cash flows; - declines in revenue and operating activities could result in increased impairment charges, and restrictions in lending agreements and reduced capital programs; - increased risk of non-performance by NuVista's purchasers which could materially increase the risk of non-payment of accounts receivable and customer defaults; and - if the situation continues for prolonged periods it could have a material impact on profitability, liquidity, and in the longer term could risk the ability to continue as a going concern for exploration and production companies, including NuVista.

-The situation is dynamic and the ultimate duration and magnitude of the impact on the economy and the financial effect on NuVista is not known at this time.
+Although the economy has recently begun to reopen and government authorities are easing restrictions, the situation remains dynamic and the ultimate duration and magnitude of the impact on the economy and the financial effect on NuVista is not known at this time.

 Estimates and judgments made by management in the preparation of the interim financial statements are increasingly difficult and subject to a higher degree of measurement uncertainty during this volatile period.
-These financial statements were approved and authorized for issuance by the Board of Directors on May 5, 2020.